Ali90922/Drifika/Class Stuff/process-management-main/README.md

 ----------------------

-This program gives us a chance to see how a process can ask for another process to be created using the `fork` system call.
+This program gives us a chance to see how a process can ask for another process to be created using the `fork` system call, and how to ask for the code segment for a process to be replaced using the `exec` family of calls (specifically in our case `execvp`).

+This program also introduces the idea of synchronization using the `wait` family of system calls, specifically in our case `waitpid`.
+The parent process in this example will not proceed to continue doing work until after the child process has fully exited.

 You can run this program on the command line: